 - MEJOR ACTRÍZ, Musical: Juanita Lara

 - MEJOR ACTOR, Musical: Sebastián Beltrán

-“Arsenio,” 2016, the third play of the Latin American trilogy ENTRE DOS MUNDOS; a comedy that celebrates Afro-Cuban music and one of its greatest figures, Arsenio Rodriguez; slated for production in New York City, 2016, by I.D.
-Studio Theatre, director German Jaramillo.
+Arsenio, 2016-21, the third play of the Latin American trilogy ENTRE DOS MUNDOS; a comedy that celebrates Afro-Cuban music and one of its greatest figures, Arsenio Rodriguez; developed in conjunction with Germán Jaramillo.
+Slated for production in New York City by I.D.
+Studio Theatre when pandemic subsides.

 Coast Rep. Theatre, L.A., and the Grove Theatre, Burbank

 Como Caido del Cielo....an original film that premiered on Netflix, December, 2019.
 The script by Freddy Diaz & director Pepe Bojorquez is based on the original Campion screenplay, which in turn was based on his stageplay Pedro Infante y la suegra triunfante.